SMU-DIGA/cslm/index.md

 ### Tools

 How to theoretically deal with the tool using/creation in LMs.
-One view is that tool using can make LMs token-efficient and less erroneous.
+One view is that tool using can make LMs more token-efficient and less erroneous.
 All agentic operations, including retrieval, searching, tool calling, tool creation, can be counted into tokens.

 1. [Understanding Tool-Integrated Reasoning](https://arxiv.org/abs/2508.19201)